This article was written by Ely and contains her favorite party games that she has enjoyed with her gaming group.

 I’d love to hear about your go-to party games and house rules in the comments below.
 I’m always looking for new games to spring on my friends!

-Want to See More Lists?
+Want to See More from Streamlined Gaming?